 Sweet potatoes are a great source of vitamins and minerals — they can improve digestion and reduce inflammation and can even be used to help prevent cancer and manage diabetes.
 What you may not know is whether or not you can feed this healthy snack to your dog.

-The truth is, you can feed most parts of a sweet potato to your dog.
+The truth is, you can feed most parts of sweet potato to your dog.
 But can dogs eat sweet potato skins as well?
 This article will explore the health benefits of sweet potatoes, which parts are toxic, and how to properly cook them for your pup.

 Are Sweet Potatoes Good for Dogs?